 Going forward, make sure you only install plugins from trusted sources.
 As a rule, I only install plugins from within the WordPress plugin dashboard.
 I know these plugins will come from the trusted WordPress.org plugin repository — although that doesn’t necessarily mean they are any good!
 Read more about how to choose the best plugins for WordPress.

-Another wonderful feature of WordFence is that as well as notifying you when something is out of date, it also automatically scans your WordPress core, plugins, and themes for viruses and unauthorised modifications and emails you if it spots a problem.
-At this point it’ll show you what’s changed and let you roll back to a previous version.
+Another wonderful feature of WordFence is that it also automatically scans your website for viruses and unauthorised modifications and emails you if it spots a problem.
+If it finds anything it’ll show you what’s changed and let you roll back to a known safe version.

 These 10 security tips are a great start for beginners, but if you’re already comfortable with these recommendations, stay tuned!
 We’ll shortly be posting a set of intermediate security measures you can implement to tighten up your WordPress security even more.

-If you’re having trouble with anything in this tutorial, are afraid your site may have been hacked, or would just like somebody to analyse your website for security and performance, why not get in touch and we’ll be delighted to help.
+Are you having trouble with anything in this tutorial?
+Or maybe you are afraid your site may have been hacked?
+Perhaps you’d just like somebody to analyse your website for security and performance?
+Why not get in touch and we’ll put together a plan to help.